Unit 2: Authorizations

 For requests to extend a current course of treatment previously authorized, Highmark will provide notification of our determination as soon as possible, taking into account the member’s health condition, but no later than:

-• Twenty-four (24) hours after receipt of the request in cases involving urgent care, provided that the request was received at least 24 hours before the expiration of the currently authorized period or treatments; or
+• 24 hours after receipt of the request in cases involving urgent care, provided that the request was received at least 24 hours before the expiration of the currently authorized period or treatments; or

 • Within the time frames for preservice determinations in non-urgent cases.